 Scholz, T. (April, 2012).
 Teaching the Millennial Generation: Myths and Realities.
-Chicago State Faculty Fest, Chicago, IL.
+Chicago State Faculty Workshops, Chicago, IL.

 Scholz, T. (November, 2011) Seeds for Innovation: Blogging as a Form of Scholarship and Collegiality.
 Chicago Area Faculty Development Network Conference, Chicago, IL.